davidnwright/making-humanities-matter-contrib/Fabricating Erased Spaces.md

-Generally speaking, when I think about fabrication in the humanities, I think about reviving objects that no longer exist: "matter as a new medium for historical research" (T 122)
+Generally speaking, when I think about fabrication in the humanities, I think about reviving objects that no longer exist:

+"matter as a new medium for historical research" (T 122)

+"the proliferation of digital sources--both the born-digital and the digitized--has created an economy of abundance" (122)